Nike’s classic neutral trainer keeps it consistent in its 38th version

-The Air Zoom Pegasus 36 retains its place as Nike’s most reliable everyday trainer.
+The Air Zoom Pegasus 38 retains its place as Nike’s most reliable everyday trainer.
 Made for neutral runners, this shoe is cushioned with a little bit of pop for longer races.
-Combined with its great style, it’s a shoe that runners have been coming back to for over 3 decades.
+Combined with great styling, it’s a shoe that runners have been coming back to for over 3 decades.

 - Great color options

 - Good value